Interests in Other Entities

-IAS 27 Separate Financial Statements contains accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates when an entity prepares separate financial statements.
+This factsheet guides you through the accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates.

 IAS 27 is relevant where an entity has investments in subsidiaries, associates and joint ventures and is required to present separate financial statements.